chef/automate/components/docs-chef-io/content/automate/managed_services.md

 chef-automate init-config
 ```

-You can customize your FQDN, login name, and other values, by changing the values in the `config.toml` in your editor.
+You can customize your *FQDN*, *login name*, and other values, by changing the values in the `config.toml` in your editor.

 ### Configuring External AWS PostgreSQL RDS

-These configuration directions are intended for External AWS managed PostgreSQL RDS service..
+These configuration directions are intended for External AWS managed PostgreSQL RDS service.

 Add the following settings to your `config.toml`: